State wrestling: Solon, West Liberty make history; Brands, Brinkman win back-to-back titles

 It was a good day to be an Esmoil.

-Bryce beat Cody Fisher of Woodward-Grander by technical fall, 15-0, to win his first state title; he finished third last year.
+Bryce capped a 42-2 season by beating Cody Fisher of Woodward-Grander by technical fall, 15-0, to win his first state title; he got third last year.
 His win also marked the first state title for West Liberty since 2000.

 The year Bryce was born.

-“I wish that my brother beat me to it, but stuff happens and you’ve got to fight through it,” he said.
+“I wish that my brother beat me to it, but stuff happens and you’ve got to fight through it,” the junior Comet said.
 “Fight through adversity.”

-Earlier that day, while Will was speaking to reporters, Bryce jogged over and jolted his brother forward a cracking congratulatory butt-slap.
-Then he jogged away.
+Earlier that day, while Will was speaking to reporters, Bryce jogged over and jolted his brother forward with a cracking congratulatory butt-slap.
+Then he hurried away.
 A proud big brother letting little bro enjoy his moment.

 And he should have been proud.
 Will Esmoil bounced back from an opening-match loss and rattled off four straight wins to claim third place.

-“I came to get top three and that’s what I did,” Esmoil said.
+“I came to get top three and that’s what I did,” said Esmoil, who finished 43-6.
 “It was a first tough loss in the first round, but I had to fight back and finish.

 Esmoil, a freshman ranked third in his weight class, lost in overtime, 4-2, to No. 6 Carter Weeks on Thursday.
 Then, on Friday, he dominated Colby Wiederholt of Van Meter, 13-2, and pinned Joe Waters of Spirit Lake to advance to Saturday’s consolation semifinal.